 But she won't...

-Bitterness seeps into my throat, and suddenly I felt hot anger slowly rising within my veins.
+Bitterness seeps into my throat, and suddenly I feel hot anger slowly rising within my veins.
 I feel so mad right now.
 Mad at her.

 How could you, Anna?